 You don’t have to be fluent in Spanish to eat amazingly in Spain, but there are a handful of words that will make the experience a bit easier.
 From deciphering different parts of the menu to ordering exactly what you want, these 16 foodie words and phrases will help you eat (and order!) like a local.

-When dining out in Spain, you’ll find that many meals are served family style.
-The large plates that are ordered for the entire table are called raciónes.
+When dining out in Spain, you'll find that many meals are served family style.
+The large plates that are ordered for the entire table are called raciones.

-The only difference between raciónes and more commonly known tapas is usually just their size!
-The general rule of thumb is to order as many raciones as there are people eating, place them all in the center of the table and serve the food onto individual plates.
+The only difference between raciones and more commonly known tapas is usually just their size!
+The general rule of thumb is to order as many raciones as there are people eating, place them all in the center of the table, and serve the food onto individual plates.

 How to use it: ¿Nos pones una ración de croquetas?
 (We would like a shared plate of croquettes.)

-2. Tapa: Small Plate
+4. Tapa: Small Plate

-Tapas are simply small amounts of food.
-In cities like Madrid or Granada, they often come free when ordering a drink.
-In other cities, they cost money—but it’s often well worth it for the quality and innovation.
+In cities like Madrid and Granada, tapas sometimes come free when ordering a drink.
+In other places, they cost money—but it's well worth it for the quality and innovation they often represent.

 How to use it: Me encanta este sitio.
 Las tapas aquí son riquísimas!
 (I love this place.
 The small plates here are delicious!)

-3. Pintxo: Small Plate with a Skewer
+5. Pintxo: Small Plate with a Skewer

 Head up to the north of Spain and you’ll find bars lined with colorful, eye-catching small bites skewered atop pieces of bread.
 Welcome to the land of pintxos!